How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Discussion

 \subsection{Limitations}

 Future work could improve our work in five main aspects.
 First, we focused only on one viral epidemic, without being able to compare it to others.
-That is mainly because no other epidemic had an online scale comparable to COVID-19.
-Yet, if one were to obtain past social media data during the outbreaks of diseases like Zika~\cite{fu2016people}, Ebola~\cite{oyeyemi2014ebola}, and the H1N1 influenza~\cite{chew2010pandemics}, one could apply our methodology in those contexts as well, and identify similarities and differences.
+Yet, if one were to obtain past social media data during the outbreaks of diseases like Zika~\citep{fu2016people}, Ebola~\citep{oyeyemi2014ebola}, and the H1N1 influenza~\citep{chew2010pandemics}, one could apply our methodology in those contexts as well, and identify similarities and differences.
 For example, one could study how mortality rates or speed of spreading influence the representation of Strong's epidemic psychology on social media.

 Second, our geographical focus was the entire United States and, as such, was coarse and limited in scope.
-Our collected data did not provide a sufficient coverage for each individual state in the US.
-If we were to obtain such high-coverage data, we could relate differences between states to large-scale events (e.g., a governor's decisions, prevalence of cases, media landscape, and residents' cultural traits).
-In particular, recent studies suggested that the public reaction to COVID-19 varied across US states depending on their political leaning~\cite{painter2020political,grossman2020political}.
-One could also apply our methodology to other English-speaking countries, to investigate how cultural dimensions~\cite{hofstede2005cultures} and cross-cultural personality trait variations~\cite{bleidorn2013personality} might influence the three social epidemics.
+In Supplementary Materials, we broke-down the analysis of temporal phases for individual states in the U.S., and observed no substantial differences across states.
+In the future, one could conduct a more systematic analysis on a finer geographical granularity, relate differences between states to known events (e.g., a governor's decisions, prevalence of cases, media landscape, and residents' cultural traits).
+In particular, recent studies suggested that the public reaction to COVID-19 varied across the U.S. states depending on their political leaning~\citep{painter2020political,grossman2020political}.
+One could also apply our methodology to other English-speaking countries, to investigate how cultural dimensions~\citep{hofstede2005cultures} and cross-cultural personality trait variations~\citep{bleidorn2013personality} might influence the three psycho-social epidemics.

-Third, the period of study is limited yet proved to be sufficient to discover a clear sequence of collective psychological phases.
-Future work could explore longer periods to ultimately assess the social epidemics' long-term effects.
+Third, the three psycho-social epidemics were not always orthogonal to each other but did blend together at times.
+Future work could focus on those particular periods of time to determine whether the use either of finer-grained categorizations of language or of event detection techniques other than our change-point detection~\citep{aiello2013sensing} could disentangle those periods in theoretically meaningful ways.